-In the past two years lasers firing in the picosecond range have come to be commercially available.
+In the past few years lasers firing in the picosecond range have come to be commercially available.
 The technology is not new , picosecond lasers have been utilized for over a decade it is only recently we see them in compact boxes.

 The initial belief was that a laser firing in picoseconds a degree of 100x faster than the traditional Q -Switched lasers would trim the ink into smaller particles like a fine chisel vs sledgehammer thus making it easier for the immune system to remove the ink from your dermis and carry it off to the lymphatic.

-Where this may be true the significance is not recognized clinically meaning the removal process is not much faster than with our gold standard Q - Switched lasers and thus the hope for speedy removal of your tattoo dashed.
+Where this may be true the significance is not recognized clinically meaning the removal process is not faster than with our gold standard Q - Switched lasers and thus the hope for speedy removal of your tattoo dashed.

 This rapid removal is the entire basis for pushing the pico systems and there is no credible evidence that less treatments are required.
 The average tattoo is still requiring an average of 12 sessions.